 The above example shows a 100%K mask file, print file, and an image of the printed cards.
 These cards feature the Honey Hive logo in black stamped foil.
 The logo is set up in a separate mask file from the print file.
 This indicates to the printer that part of the cards should be printed in black stamped foil instead of ink.
 The placement of the logo in the center of the mask file, lets the printer know the exact location in which the stamped foil should be printed.

-If you have any questions when setting up your mask file please contact our amazing customer service team.
+If you have any questions when setting up your mask file, please contact our amazing customer service team.
 They are always happy to assist!
+You can also watch out tutorial walking you through the process on how to set up your mask file.